How to Train Your Dragon (novel series): A Hero's Guide To Deadly Dragons (2007)

 On his birthday, Hiccup goes to the Finals of a Burglary Competition between the Bog-Burglars and the Hooligans.
-When Hiccup returns home, he realizes Toothless has eaten three-quarters of Stoick's throne.
+When Hiccup comes home, he realizes Toothless has eaten three-quarters of Stoick's throne.
 Stoick comes in the room in a bad temper.
-He throws a tantrum, but remembers that Gobber has stolen the "How to Train Your Dragon" manual from the Library.
+He punishes Hiccup by confiscating his notebook on dragons, but then remembers that Gobber has stolen the "How to Train Your Dragon" manual from the Meathead Public Library.
 Stoick tells Hiccup that if Toothless does one more thing like this, he will banish him, and goes off to find the book.
 Toothless guiltily reveals that he also burned the copy of "How To Train Your Dragon".
-Camicazi suggests that the library might have another copy of the book.
+Camicazi suggests that the Meathead Public Library might have another copy of the book.

-Hiccup, Camicazi and Fishlegs go to the Island of Forget Me to visit the Meathead Public Library.
+Hiccup, Camicazi and Fishlegs go to the Island of Forget Me to visit the Library.
 They fly on a Stealth Dragon which had been stolen from the Murderous Tribe.
 With the help of Stormfly, Camicazi's dragon, they find a second edition of "How to Train Your Dragon".
 The Hairy Scary Librarian catches them stealing the book and fights with Camicazi and Hiccup.
 The noise attracts Driller Dragons who are dwelling in the Library.
 Hiccup finds a book that was written by Hiccup Horrendous Haddock II called A Hero's Guide To Deadly Dragons which was exactly the same book that had been taken from him earlier that morning.
 He pulls the book out and the library shelf opens, revealing a hole filled with Poisonous Piffleworms.
 Their only exit would be to go through the hole.

 Hiccup takes back the second edition of How to Train Your Dragon to the Isle of Berk.
-The Hairy Scary Librarian arrives and shoots Stoick with a Northbow, but Hiccup's handwritten book saves Stoick's life.
+The Hairy Scary Librarian arrives and shoots Stoick with a Northbow, but Hiccup's notebook, in Stoick's breast pocket, saves Stoick's life.
 Hiccup, Fishlegs, and Camicazi come from the sky and squash the Librarian flat with the Stealth Dragon.
 Madguts the Murderous, Chief of the Murderous Tribe, arrives for the Stealth Dragon and are about to kill Big-Boobied Bertha, who stole the dragon.
-Hiccup saves her by telling Madguts that the Scary Hairy Librarian stole the Stealth Dragon instead.
+Hiccup saves her by telling Madguts that the Hairy Scary Librarian stole the Stealth Dragon instead.
 Madguts believes him and takes the Librarian away.
 Hiccup persuades Stoick that books are useful and books are unbanned by order of the Thing.